-Employers are well advised to conduct a careful review of their wage and hour practices, and in many circumstances a full blown "self-audit" will be appropriate.
+In light of the many risks presented by the wage and hour laws, employers should carefully review of their wage and hour practices, and in many circumstances a full blown "self-audit" will be appropriate.
 The scope of the project will depend upon the situation.
 As with most important employment practices, an employer should consider consulting with its attorney during the self-audit process, as numerous legal questions may arise (application of exemptions, "hours worked," "regular rate," etc.).
 Typically, employers should consider the following issues during a wage and hour self-audit:

-- Are all independent contractors properly qualified? - Are all exempt employees properly classified? - Do the job duties and responsibilities qualify for the exemption? - Are exempt employees paid on a salary basis and in a manner that meets the applicable minimum salary requirements? - Do the employer's policies improperly call for deduction of pay based upon quality or quantity of work? - Are all non-exempt employees properly compensated? - Does the employer properly account for all hours worked? - Volunteer activities - Waiting or on-call time
+- Are all independent contractors properly classified? - Are all exempt employees properly classified? - Do the job duties and responsibilities qualify for the exemption? - Are exempt employees paid on a salary basis and in a manner that meets the applicable minimum salary requirements? - Do the employer's policies improperly call for deduction of pay based upon quality or quantity of work? - Are all non-exempt employees properly compensated? - Does the employer properly account for all hours worked? - Volunteer activities - Waiting or on-call time

 - Break periods

 - Meetings and training

 - Travel time

+- Remote work

 - Unauthorized work

 - Is overtime pay properly calculated?

 - Is all applicable compensation included in the "regular rate"?

 - Are any overtime pay plans properly applied and administered?